DaBaby: Music

-In the wake of his remarks, DaBaby's scheduled appearance at Lollapalooza on August 1 was cancelled and later replaced by G Herbo.
-The fashion brand BoohooMAN ended its collaboration with the rapper.
-On August 2, the organizers of the Governors Ball Music Festival announced DaBaby had been removed from the 2021 lineup as a result of his comments.
-He was also cut from Parklife Festival, Day N Vegas, Austin City Limits Festival, Music Midtown, and the iHeartRadio Music Festival.

-On August 2, 2021, DaBaby posted an apology on Instagram.
-He deleted the apology a week later, which spurred further backlash.
-As a result of the controversy, radio stations substituted a version of the "Levitating" remix without his contribution, resulting in his credit being removed on the Billboard Airplay Charts on August 9.
-On August 24, he also addressed being "canceled" in a freestyle over Bia's song "Whole Lotta Money".
+Music videos

+DaBaby often collaborates with Reel Goats.
+Jessica McKinney of Complex wrote that their videos "always have comedic and fun elements to them."

 Personal life

-Kirk has three children, the first born in 2017.
+Kirk has a stepson born in 2014 and three daughters born in 2017, 2020, and 2021.

 Kirk's father died in 2019 shortly after the release of his debut studio album.
-His second album is a tribute to his last name and contains a picture of his father on the cover.
+His second album is a tribute to his last name, with the cover being his father holding him as an infant.
 Kirk's brother, Glen Johnson, died in November 2020, at age 34, from a self-inflicted gunshot wound.

-In August 2020, Kirk formally endorsed the presidential campaign of independent candidate and fellow rapper Kanye West.

 Regarding his religious beliefs, he stated in 2019 that "I'm blessed.
 I'm covered by the blood of Christ."

-He dated American singer DaniLeigh in 2020.
-They split in February 2021 after her song lyrics "yellow bone that's what he wants" stirred controversy.
-Months after the split, it was reportedly confirmed that Kirk had fathered a child with the singer after an incident of the two was recorded and posted on Instagram.
+He dated fellow American rapper and singer DaniLeigh in 2020.
+The couple split in February 2021.
+Months after the split, it was reportedly confirmed that Kirk had fathered a child with her after a viral incident of the two was recorded and posted on Instagram.

+He supported but did not vote for Kanye West's 2020 presidential campaign and supported Donald Trump's 2024 presidential campaign.